 Ceramic braces employ the use of a more advanced material than their traditional counterparts.
 So, it makes sense that the average cost of treatment for ceramic braces is slightly higher.
 Opting for the nearly invisible, clear brackets comes at a price.
-The average cost of treatment for ceramic braces is about $6,000, about $1,000 more than traditional braces.
+The average cost for ceramic braces is $6,000, about $1,000 more than traditional braces.

 Still, for some people, the low-profile aspect of ceramic braces is well worth the higher cost.
 If you’re the type of person who may feel embarrassed to have traditional metal braces as an adult, ceramic braces could be a great alternative.